haruosuz/plasmids/references/plasmid_IncP1.md

 https://aem.asm.org/content/79/24/7684.long
 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3837812/

+MATERIALS AND METHODS

+Host range assays.
+The host range of the marked plasmids was evaluated by conjugative transfer to three bacterial strains: Pseudomonas putida UCW1gfp, Cupriavidus pinatubonensis JMP228gfp, and Sinorhizobium meliloti RM1021, belonging to the Gamma-, Beta-, and Alphaproteobacteria, respectively (36).

 Phylogenetic analysis of IncP-1 plasmids.
 The part of the trfA gene that is conserved among the IncP-1 plasmids was used to infer the phylogenetic relationship of pDS1 with the other IncP-1 subgroups.

 RESULTS

+Capture of plasmids from freshwater sources.

+Except for pDS1 and pDS2, all plasmids showed a broad host range as they transferred and replicated in alpha-, beta-, and gammaproteobacteria (Table 2).

 Table 2
 General features of completely sequenced plasmids dPlasmids pDS1 and pDS2 were transferable into E. coli but could not be transferred to P. putida, C. pinatubonensis, or S. meliloti.

 A phylogeny inferred from the trfA gene showed that pDS1 is distinct from other known subgroups including the new IncP-1ζ plasmids isolated from marine biofilms (57) (Fig. 4).
 Surprisingly, unlike most other IncP-1 plasmids, pDS1 could not be transferred to P. putida or C. pinatubonensis (Table 2).
 To verify the placement of pDS1 in the IncP-1 group, an incompatibility assay was performed.
 The marked plasmid pDS1T was introduced into E. coli DH10B(pQKH54) by conjugation, and loss of pQKH54 was monitored when we selected for the incoming plasmid only.
 Nearly 80% of the clones tested had lost pQKH54 by day 1, in contrast to only a 16% loss of pQKH54 in a separate stability assay.
 This indicates that pDS1T is incompatible with IncP-1 plasmids and can be classified as an IncP-1 plasmid.
 We therefore propose the new subgroup IncP-1η for pDS1.